 43D.
 Rights conferred by drilling reservation

-A drilling reservation, while it remains in force, authorises the holder of the drilling reservation, subject to this Act and the regulations and in accordance with the conditions to which the drilling reservation is subject, to drill for petroleum, and to carry on such operations and execute such works as are necessary for that purpose, in the drilling reservation area.
+(1) A petroleum drilling reservation, while it remains in force, authorises the holder of the drilling reservation, subject to this Act and the regulations and in accordance with the conditions to which the drilling reservation is subject, to drill for petroleum, and to carry on such operations and execute such works as are necessary for that purpose, in the drilling reservation area.

+(2) A geothermal drilling reservation, while it remains in force, authorises the holder of the drilling reservation, subject to this Act and in accordance with the conditions to which the drilling reservation is subject —

+(a) to drill for geothermal energy resources in the drilling reservation area; and

+(b) to recover geothermal energy in the drilling reservation area for the purpose of establishing the nature and probable extent of a discovery of geothermal energy resources; and

+(c) to carry on such operations and execute such works in the drilling reservation area as are necessary for those purposes.

 [Section 43D inserted by No. 78 of 1990 s.
-6.]
+6; amended by No. 35 of 2007 s.
+29.]

 43E.
 Term of drilling reservation